 Investigations.
 Credential holders must cooperate with commission investigations conducted to confirm compliance with laws enforced by the commission, to gather information pertinent to a complaint received by the commission, or to enforce disciplinary actions.

-Part 2 Prescription Labeling, Records
+Part 2 Prescription Labeling, Records, and Advertising

 WAC 246-945-040 Partial Filling of Prescription Medications